Stephens County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to sell the vehicle at a lien sale to recover their costs.
-Don't let this happen to you!
+In Georgia, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding fees.
+Do not let it reach this point.
+Contact the impound lot immediately to make arrangements for retrieval.

 If You Can't Afford the Fees